-Anyone wishing to see the Senior Tutor/Tutor for Graduates should email the Academic Administrator (liz.howdill@magd.ox.ac.uk) to arrange a meeting or (if necessary) an online call.
+Anyone wishing to see the Senior Tutor/Tutor for Graduates should email the Academic Administrator (liz.howdill@magd.ox.ac.uk) to arrange a meeting, which may be held in person or online.

 2. COLLEGE CONTRACT AND STUDENT COMPLAINTS PROCEDURE